optimalstrategy/Qval/docs/source/basic_usage.rst

         ...

         # Any function or method wrapped with `qval()` must accept `request` as
-        # either the first or the second argument, and the parameters as last.
+        # either first or second argument, and `params` as last.
         @qval(purchase_factories, purchase_validators)
         def purchase_view(request, params):
             """